 an API engine to have maximum performance.

-To get maximum performance in requests with included entities, the value of the
+To get maximum performance in requests with included entities, you can change the value of the

-parameter can be changed to the medium number of related entities that will be set to one primary entity when processing
+parameter to the medium number of related entities that will be set to one primary entity when processing the request.

 Asynchronous Batch Operations Cleanup Configuration